sheryl-ai/MVGCN/README.md

 |         1 |         6 |           0 |
 |       ... |       ... |         ... |

 In detail, we use label 1 to indicate the sample pair belongs to the same class (matching) and label 0 to indicate it belongs to the different classes (non-matching).
+The index begins from 0.

 ## References:
 If you happen to use our work, please consider citing our paper: